jphaugla/datastaxOpscDCDocker/README.md

-# datastaxOpscDCDocker
+# DataStax opscenter with separate cluster for opscenter keyspace

 ## About

 This github covers setting up a separate DataStax cluster to hold the Opscenter keyspace to for the main DataStax cluster.
 Two main docker containers are used:   DataStax Server and DataStax opscenter.

-The DataStax images are well documented at this github location  [https://github.com/datastax/docker-images/]()
+The DataStax images are well documented at this github location  [https://github.com/datastax/docker-images/](https://github.com/datastax/docker-images/)

 ## Getting Started
 1. Prepare Docker environment
 2. Pull this github into a directory  `https://github.com/jphaugla/datastaxOpscDCDocker.git`
 3. Follow notes from DataStax Docker github to pull the needed DataStax images.
-Directions are here:  [https://github.com/datastax/docker-images/#datastax-platform-overview]().
+Directions are here:  [https://github.com/datastax/docker-images/#datastax-platform-overview](https://github.com/datastax/docker-images/#datastax-platform-overview).
 Don't get too bogged down here.
 The pull command is provided with this github in pull.sh.
 It is requried to have the docker login and subscription complete before running the pull.
 The also included docker-compose.yaml handles most everything else.
 4. Open terminal, then: `docker-compose up -d`
 5. Verify DataStax is working for both hosts:
 ```bash